gvwilson/thirdbit/src/fiction/madica/index.md

 The elephant stopped moaning and blinked.
 "Oh, thank goodness," it said.
 It twisted around and scratched its back with its trunk.
 "I've been waiting *forever* to get at that itch.
-Thank you---thank you so much."
+Thank you—thank you so much."
 It held out its trunk for Madica to shake.

 "You're welcome," she said, giving the trunk a squeeze.
-"But please, help me---we don't have much time."
+"But please, help me—we don't have much time."

 At first they were two.
 Then four, then eight, as each newly reassembled zombie woke up and joined their team.
 Those that didn't have hands or